Wyatt-James/HippOutLocalizationLib/README.md

 ## Installation

-Download the [latest release](https://github.com/Wyatt-James/HippOutLocalizationLib/releases/latest) from the releases tab and place HippOutTranslationLib.jar into your Bukkit Server's `Plugins` folder.
+Build or download the [latest release](https://github.com/Wyatt-James/HippOutLocalizationLib/releases/latest) from the releases tab and place HippOutLocalizationLib.jar into your Bukkit Server's `plugins` folder.
 You must also remove any previous versions.

+## Configuration

 ## Compiling